Dangling Modifier – Examples & How to Fix It

 Dangling Modifier – In a Nutshell

-• Common occurrences of dangling modifiers include misplaced participles, hanging participles, and phrases that modify the wrong noun.
+• Dangling modifiers: misplaced or hanging participles, and words modifying the wrong noun.

 • To spot a dangling modifier, look for phrases written in a way that modifies the wrong noun.

-• There are two main methods for fixing a dangling modifier: Revising the main clause and revising the modifier clause.
+• Two methods for fixing a dangling modifier: revising the main clause and the modifier clause.

 • It’s crucial to understand the potential of these errors and to proofread and fix them.